 Support for Various Groups

-If you need help or support for certain issues on JET, these sites and organizations should help you out.
+If you need help or support for certain issues on JET, these sites and organizations can help you out.

-Stonewall Japan is a branch of AJET that offers support for the LGBTQ community in Japan.
+Stonewall Japan is a branch of AJET that offers support for the LGBTQ community.
 They offer groups, events, resources, community outreach, and more!

 Visit: Stonewall Japan

 Figuring out what you can and can't eat as a vegetarian in Japan is a challenge.
-Thankfully this extensive guide distinguishes which Japanese dishes are vegetarian.
+Thankfully this extensive guide helps you figure out which Japanese dishes are vegetarian.
 There's even a nice restaurant guide at the bottom.

 Visit: The Neverending Voyage